spatulatom/spatulatom/README.md

 - [![LinkedIn][linkedin-shield]][linkedin-url]

 ## Projects
-Some of my more intersting projects are grouped here:
+Some of my more interesting projects are grouped below.
+Check them out:
 -  <a href="https://spatulatom.github.io/projects-online/" target="_blank"> projects online »</a>